ROI Definition and Tolerances#

 1. Start with Accept Threshold = 0.85

-5. Repeat until the optimal value for the application is found
+5. Repeat until the optimum value for the application is found

-Goal: find the highest possible value that still detects all good parts while rejecting the poorer ones.
+Goal: Find the highest possible value that detects all the good parts but rejects the worst ones.

 Display of detected components#

-The Results panel shows all detected components that meet the Accept Threshold:
+The Results panel shows all detected components that meet the Accept Threshold criteria:

 Field